Phil. 133

 - Who should fund "luxury"

-science (superconducting supercolliders, etc.)?
+science (superconducting supercolliders, missions to Mars, etc.)?

 - A particular case of scientific